Juvenile Law is a unique area of law all its own, dealing with children from 10 to 16 years of age who are facing criminal charges.

+The juvenile system was originally designed to help rehabilitate young people accused of crimes, offer assistance, and protect their past mistakes from following them into adulthood.
 However, in recent years it has become easier for a child’s mistakes to follow him/her into adulthood if not handled properly.

 If you have a child who is being accused, investigated, or charged with a criminal offense, please call my office.
-Immediate action can often play a significant difference in the outcome of your child’s case.
+Immediate action can often make a significant difference in the outcome of your child’s case.

 Consequences facing a juvenile who has been accused of a crime include:

-3) Removal from school
+- Removal from School

 Fortunately, if properly handled, the law allows for records of juveniles to be sealed under most circumstances.
-Juveniles are afforded many of the same rights as adults charged with a crime and must have an attorney who will properly use those rights for their protection.
+Juveniles are provided with many of the same rights as adults charged with a crime, and they must have an attorney who will properly use those rights for their protection.

 If a crime is considered severe enough, the district attorney could choose to certify the child as an adult.
 This will subject the child to the jurisdiction of the adult courts.